The Complete Guide to Learn Thai and the Thai Alphabet

 The teacher training program and Thai cultural orientation ensure you adapt to living in Thailand and are fully prepared for the classroom and your students!

-The cost of living in Thailand is very inexpensive; your salary will easily cover living expenses, and some travel around this beautiful country to visit its temples, national parks & paradisaical beaches!
+The cost of living in Thailand is very inexpensive; your salary will easily cover living expenses, and some people travel around this beautiful country to visit its temples, national parks, and paradisical beaches!

-2. The only requirements are that you must have a bachelor's in any subject and the ability to commit to an entire school year contract.
+The only requirements are that you have a bachelor's in any subject and be able to commit to an entire school year contract.
 Sometimes, six-month agreements are available.

-3. You must bring the original Bachelor's in any subject, certificates, police clearance certificate, and transcripts to Thailand.
+You must bring your original bachelor's in any subject, certificates, police clearance certificate, and transcripts to Thailand.
 The Degree must be legalized in your home country and then authenticated at the Thai Embassy in your Home Country.

-4. Also, you must be willing to learn and adapt to Thai culture by actively participating in the training program.
+You must also be willing to learn and adapt to Thai culture by actively participating in the training program.

 Remember to check out our social media links at the bottom of the page.
 Like & subscribe to keep up to date with everything new from us here at Kids English Thailand.
 To share this blog post, click the Share Icon below.